jensendarren/machine-learning-with-python/README.md

 **Uniform Distribution** Has a flat constant probability of any value occouring.
 So the probability function would also be a flat line accross the range of the values.
 Outside of these values the line (probabilty) would be 0.

+**Normal / Gaussian Distribution** Is generally a bell shape curve.
+Its possible to plot the Proability Density Function (PDF) for a Normal Distribution.
+See the Distributions.ipynb for details.

+**Exponential PDF / "Power Law"** An exponential curve that generally has a high probability at the start and rapidly tapers off after.

+**Binomial Probability Mass Function** Used for discrete values.
+It will present a shape similar to normal except the value will be 0 in between each discrete value and the spike up to >0 when a discrete value is in the X axis.
+There are shape parameters, n & p which can be used to change the shape of the distribution.

+**Poisson Probability Mass Function** Shows the probabilty of getting a value on a specific day.
+So its essentially probaily of something happening at a particular time.
+Looks a bit like normal distribution curve.